 Presenter: Prof Elena Nardi (East Anglia)

 Title: Synergy between mathematicians and mathematics educators: A story of many, and potent, facets.

 Abstract: I draw on my experiences as a mathematics education researcher collaborating with research mathematicians in order to tell, and celebrate, a story of paths crossing at four points: in research, teaching, professional development and public engagement.
 I discuss these four tiers of examples to propose a re-imagining of this story, not merely as a story of paths crossing – but as a story of paths ‘meeting’ at a vanishing point, a point where the boundaries between the two communities fade into insignificance, recede and may even be replaced by a strong sense of joint and multi-faceted enterprise.
 I conclude with indicating how this joint enterprise may look like in the near future and for action that may bring about positive and lasting change.
-The session will start with a brief lecture and conclude with a mini-workshop in which participants will engage with a mathtask an activity that involves: solving a mathematical problem; considering a university mathematics teaching and learning situation relating to this problem; and, discussing possible reactions to this situation.
+The session will start with a brief lecture and conclude with a mini-workshop in which participants will engage with a mathtask Link opens in a new windowan activity that involves: solving a mathematical problem; considering a university mathematics teaching and learning situation relating to this problem; and, discussing possible reactions to this situation.

 • Date: 2-3pm, 14th February (Friday)

 Title: Student engagement through partnership.